 International Politics and Policies Professor: Silvia Borzutzky Email: sb6n@andrew.cmu.edu Office: 2112 Hamburg Hall Office Hours: Please email me for a zoom appointment.

+Tas: Maxwell Hill (maxwellh@andrew.cmu.edu)

+Bianca Lopez (bslopezandrew.cmu.edu)

+Sam Blurton (sblurton@andrew.cmu.edu)
-TAs: David Robusto (drobusto@andrew.cmu.edu) Moses Hetfield (mhetfiel@andrew.cmu.edu) and Johnny Nassar (Jnassar@andrew.cmu.edu) You can email your TA and request a zoom appointment.
-Course Objectives The goal of this course is to examine critical international policies, issues and actors.
-The different sections of the course will discuss: 1.-U.S. Foreign Policy: The first section of the course will include a discussion of the main ideas and principles that guided U.S. Foreign Policy in the 20th Century.
-Current policies including our relationship with Iran will be discussed as well.
-2.-The section on China will provide a detailed analysis of China's economic and military transformation into a major international power in the last thirty years.
-This section will focus on China's economic and defense policies, China's relations with countries across the globe, and China's role in the world economy.
-3.-China-U.S. Relations will receive special attention.
-Among the topics discussed will be power competition in the S. China Sea and in South and East Asia, as well as China-U.S. economic relations.
-4.-India and Pakistan's relations with the U.S. and China are also included in the discussion.

-5.-The section on Russia will include a brief background and a discussion of Russia's current role in the international economic and political system.
-6.-Latin America and Africa's interactions with both China and the U.S. will be discussed in the last section What do you get from this course?
+You can email your TA and request a zoom appointment.

+Course Objectives The goal of this course is to examine critical international policies, issues, and actors.
+The different sections of the course will discuss: - 1.-U.S. Foreign Policy: Current policies including our relationship with Iran, Pakistan, India, Russia and selected African and Latin American countries will be discussed throughout the course. - 2.-The section on China will provide a detailed analysis of China's economic and military transformation into a major international power in the last thirty years.
+This section will focus on China's economic and defense policies, China's relations with countries across the globe, and China's role in the world economy. - 3.-China-U.S. Relations will receive special attention.
+Among the topics discussed will be power competition in the S. China Sea and in South and East Asia, as well as China-U.S. economic relations. - 4.-The section on Russia will include a brief background and a discussion of Russia's current role in the international economic and political system. - 6.-Latin America and Africa's interactions with both China and the U.S. will be discussed in the last section What do you get from this course?